beastbytes/yii-tracy-panel-router/README.md

 * middlewares

 ## License
-The BeastBytes Yii Tracy package is free software.
+The BeastBytes Yii Tracy Panel Router package is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.